 The act brought in a new point of consumption tax for UK licenced betting sites and bookies.
 This meant, whether based in the UK or not, all merchants who wanted to offer gambling services in the UK had to pay tax on their UK profits.
 This levelled the playing field, and to be frank played into the hands of the already bigger operators.

 However, the law on gambling is always changing in order to keep up with new technologies that never needed dealing with before, and with so much pressure on gambling brands to look out for their customers who may be struggling, the industry and the regulations around it are bound to change again as time goes on.

 Mergers and Acquisitions

 Mergers and acquisitions are not a new thing among bookmakers, and many have been buying up smaller independents for years.
-The trend in recent years however of the big companies merging is unprecedented and perhaps represents a new era of bookmaking.
+The trend in recent years of the big companies merging to create giant conglomerates is unprecedented, and represents a totally new era of bookmaking.

-Only time will tell but there is a distinct possibility a number of betting companies will corner the market and, just as has happened in banking and energy markets, could begin to collude.
+Only time will tell how this plays out, but there is a distinct possibility that a small number of big gambling groups will corner the market and, just as has happened in banking and energy markets, could begin to collude.
 This will only be a bad thing for punters and new companies looking to enter the market.